 How to schedule VITA services:

-Starting mid-January, visit this page to sign up for an in-person meeting.
+Sign up for an in-person meeting below.
 All meetings are held at the NWTC Green Bay campus.

 What to bring to a VITA appointment:

 - Proof of identification (photo ID).

 - Social security cards for you, your spouse, and dependents.

 - Birth dates for you, your spouse, and dependents on the tax return.

 - Wage and earning statements (Form W-2, W-2G, 1099-R, 1099-Misc) from all employers.

 - Interest and dividend statements from banks (Forms 1099).

 - A copy of last year’s federal and state returns, if available.

 - Proof of bank account routing and account numbers for direct deposit such as a blank check.